Expert Advice/Decor + Inspiration/FlowersArrowFlowers

 1. Press your petals.

 Pressed flowers may be the easiest and most recognizable way to dry your flowers.
 You use weight to press your flowers flat and give it some time to press all of the moisture out.
-This is a great choice if you’d like to frame your flowers, but if you want your flowers to keep your shape you’ll want to try another method.
+This is a great choice if you’d like to frame your flowers, but if you want your flowers to keep their shape, you’ll want to try another method.

 How to Press Flowers